 Applicants can apply at any time and begin the program at the start of any quarter.

-Certificate tuition for the 2019-2020 academic year is $735 per credit and is subject to change annually by the Seattle University Board of Trustees.
-The certificate is a 12-credit program, so the total cost for the certificate based on the 2019-2020 tuition is $8,820.
+Tuition for the 2020-2021 academic year is $750 per credit and is subject to change annually by the Seattle University Board of Trustees; total cost for the Certificate based on the 2020-2021 tuition is $9,000

 For financial aid information please contact the Financial Aid office.